katascope/Glyphics/README.md

 Glyphics is NOT:
 *  A game, game API, or high-performance 3d engine

-Glyphics Requires only .NET 3.5 or later
+Glyphics requires C# to build and .NET 4 or greater to use.

 # High level view
 ![](http://i.imgur.com/KKtSuV0.png)